 The demand for interpreters in the United States is projected to rise by 19% through 2028.
 That means now is the perfect time to either start your career or sharpen your skills.
 And one of the best ways to skill up is to specialize in one or more fields.
-However, fields such a medical and legal interpreting have a range of requirements you may need to meet.
+However, fields such as medical and legal interpreting have a range of requirements you may need to meet.

 Education and Training for Legal Interpreters